mara1404/restaurant_voting/README.md

 ## API usage

 User daily vote count saved in User model.

+All views require user to be authenticated.
+Easiest way is to create Django superuser and login through Django admin page

-restaurant list and restaurant history ordered by biggest rating and most distinct users, so winner restaurant is first in lists
+restaurant list and restaurant history views ordered by biggest rating and most distinct users, so winner restaurant is first element in lists

 /restaurant/create/ - create restaurant.
 POST data: {'title': 'x', 'address': 'x'}
 /restaurant/list/ - list of restaurants with ratings and current user vote information